The Japanese Radical: 足

 odoru,

-Left: foot (kneecap and a footprint ), right: var. of pass The bent person needs movement for passing/ commuting.)
+Left: foot 足 (kneecap 口 and a footprint 止), right: var. of pass 通 The bent マ person uses/needs 用 movement 辶 for passing/ commuting.)

-The foot of the bent person is needed when: dancing.
+The foot of the bent person is used when: dancing.

 JLPT 1Joyo 7